JoseLuisGZA/ErgonoMouse/README.md

 9. Improved code to make it more userfriendly by Daniel_1284580 (In Software Version V2 and newer)
 10. Improved Code, improved comments and added written tutorials in comments, By LivingTheDream: https://www.printables.com/de/model/883967-tt-spacemouse-v2-lid-with-mounting-for-4-mx-switch/files Implemented new algorithm "modifier function" for better motioncontrol by Daniel_1284580 (In Software Version V3)
 11. Moved the Deadzone detection into the inital ADC conversion and calculate every value everytime and use the modifier for better seperation between the access, By Andun_HH.
+12. Added Encoder to use with a wheel on top of the main knob an simulate pulls on any of the axis (main use is simulating zoom like the mouse wheel), by JoseLuisGZA.
+13. Added two additional buttons integrated into the knob to kill either translation or rotation at will and prevent unintended movements, by JoseLuisGZA.

 # License
 Because TeachingTech published his source code on Printables under this license, it also applies here: